oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 In this workshop, you learn how to perform the following tasks:

-- Register an Autonomous Database with Oracle Data Safe
 - Collect audit data from your target database and analyze database activity
 - Generate alerts in Oracle Data Safe to inform you of database activity
 - Assess the security of your database configurations and database users using Oracle Data Safe